 Here is our proposal for second-order logic.
 The problem with predicate quantifiers $\exists Y$ is their ranging over the power set of the current model M, a mysterious set-theoretic entity.
 Let us allow these quantifiers to be a bit fuzzier now, claiming the existence of a set that we know 'up to a degree' measured by some semantic equivalence relation.
-In general, formulas will have free object variables x set to objects a, and free predicate variables X set to predicates P. Here is a new second-order quantifier clause:
+In general, formulas will have free object variables x set to objects a, and free predicate variables x set to predicates x.
+Here is a new second-order quantifier clause:

-M, a, P

-$$\models \exists \mathbf{Y} \cdot \phi$$

-iff there is a model N, b, Q potentially isomorphic to M, and a set B in N such that N, B $\models \phi$
+$$\mathbf{M}, \mathbf{a}, \mathbf{P} \models \exists \mathbf{Y} \bullet \phi$$ iff there is a model N, b, Q potentially isomorphic to \mathbf{M} , and a set B in N such that $N, B \models \phi$

 The relevant potential isomorphism generalizes that of first-order logic.
-Its component partial isomorphisms refer to predicates in \mathbf{P} concerning \mathbf{a} -objects, matching their counterparts in \mathbf{b} w.r.t the corresponding \mathbf{Q} -predicates - plus the constant predicates of the language.
+Its component partial isomorphisms refer to predicates in P concerning a-objects, matching their counterparts in b w.r.t the corresponding Q-predicates - plus the constant predicates of the language.
 This move does not make a difference over countable models, as potential isomorphism is isomorphism there, but it does when we work on arbitrary models.